Reef Guardian Fishers

 The Reef Guardian Fishers program recognises commercial fishers who are fishing sustainably and maintaining the health of the Great Barrier Reef while building the future of their fishery, their business and the Reef.

-Reef Guardian Fishers operate in the Great Barrier Reef Marine Park and use practices that go beyond what is required by State and Federal laws.
+Reef Guardian Fishers recognise the future of their fisheries relies on the health and resilience of the Reef.
+They use operational and innovative practices and procedures to go beyond what is required by State and Federal laws.

 There are 17 fishing operations across the Great Barrier Reef Marine Park recognised under the Reef Guardian program.